 Apart from Canada being an emerging granary, there may have been another reason why western Canadian grain was on Polish brewing radar.

 A substantial number of Galicians had emigrated there for farming opportunities earlier in the century.
 This group was, I believe, mainly Ukrainian, but probably some Poles had joined this trek, and anyway the influence might be no less patent for that.

-Part III of this series follows.
+Part III follows.